federicobond/primer/doc/report.md

 ### Java interoperability

 The main obstacle for achieving Java interoperability was the ability to handle and express the full range of types in Java.
-Projects such as Jython or JRuby managed to run Java code from a dynamically typed context, but this requires some non-trivial type handling.
+Projects such as [Jython][jython] or [JRuby][jruby] managed to run Java code from a dynamically typed context, but this requires some non-trivial type handling.

 Estimated time to implement: one week.